-If you are an entrepreneur or a farmer, you should inform your pension institution that you are mustering out.
+If you are an entrepreneur, you should inform your pension institution that you are mustering out.

-If you cannot work because of an accident or an illness you had when you were doing military service, ask for the military unit's physician to write you a certificate, contact the State Treasury for actual compensation, and, if necessary, apply for income support from your municipality.
+If you cannot work because of an accident or an illness you had when you were doing military service, ask for the military unit's physician to write you a certificate, contact the State Treasury for actual compensation, and, if necessary, apply for income support from KELA.

-You and your family are entitled to an evaluation of the need for income support (contact the social welfare office in your home municipality) and other social services social security benefits (contact Kela).
+You and your family are entitled to an evaluation of the need for income support and other social security benefits (contact KELA) as well as the social services in your municipality (contact the social welfare office in your home municipality).

-Refresher courses and voluntary national defence
+Refresher training and voluntary national defence

-Once you have completed your military service, you will be placed in the reserve.
-The reserve forms the major part of the Defence Forces' wartime personnel.
+Once you have completed your military service, you will be placed in the Reserve.
+The Reserve forms the major part of the Defence Forces' wartime personnel.

 Reservists are paid a reservist salary when they must attend refresher training.
-The rates are the following (situation in 2016):
+The rates are the following (situation in 2018):

-- rank and file EUR 58.50 a day - non-commissioned officers EUR 61.55 a day - commissioned officers and special officers EUR 64.50 a day - all receive a tax-free per diem of EUR 5.10 a day (women receive an additional equipment per diem of EUR 0.50 a day).
+- rank and file EUR 60.10 a day - non-commissioned officers EUR 62.80 a day - commissioned officers and special officers EUR 65.85 a day - all receive a tax-free per diem of EUR 5.10 a day (women receive an additional equipment per diem of EUR 0.50 a day).